ozguncanbey/HappyBirthday/README.md

-# HappyBirthDay
+# HappyBirthday

-HappyBirthDay is a lightweight mobile application developed using SwiftUI and follows the MVVM (Model-View-ViewModel) architecture.
+HappyBirthday is a lightweight mobile application developed using SwiftUI and follows the MVVM (Model-View-ViewModel) architecture.
 It helps users keep track of birthdays efficiently with a minimalistic user interface.

 ## Features